-All other 508 Rules apply to all categories of boats.
+All 508 Rules apply to all categories of boats with Reinforced Cockpit(s) with Canopies.

-All Class 1 mono/multi and Class 3C, 3D, 3S and 3-225 must be equipped with a Reinforced Cockpit(s) with Canopies for all riding crew members and buoyancy to ensure the boat floats.
+All Class 1 mono/multi, V1, Off II, X-cat, Class 3C, 3D, 3S, 3M, Mono 600 and V2 must be equipped with a Reinforced Cockpit(s) with Canopies for all riding crew members and buoyancy to ensure the boat floats.
 The crew, who must be seated, must have a restraint system comprising of and conforming with the following rules: